jocrv/jocrv/README.md

 - I love discovery how things are made.
 - I'm computer science student and academic researcher.
+- my first step was to have studied storytelling to tech five years ago.
+And I'm now ready for the second, third, fourth step.

 ✨ Happy Coding! ✨